 Founded in 1941, the museum is the preeminent contemporary visual arts institution in San Diego County.
 Presenting exhibitions by international contemporary artists and site-specific installations, its collection includes more than 4,700 works of art created since 1950.

-Cross the iconic Coronado Bridge to take in spectacular views of San Diego Bay, Coronado and the San Diego skyline.
+Cross the iconic Coronado Bridge to take in spectacular views of San Diego Bay, Coronado and the city skyline.
 Once across, travel back in time to experience Coronado, a world-famous historic travel destination for presidents, kings, Hollywood stars and visitors from across the globe.
 Coronado even served as the temporary home of L. Frank Baum and his inspiration for Dorothy and the Wizard of Oz.
 Check out the Coronado Visitor Center for everything you need to know about this remarkable “island”.

 Local tip: See if you can spot the Wicked Witch peering out from the side of L. Frank Baum’s home at 1101 Star Park Cir.

 This park is the perfect spot to take pictures of San Diego Bay and the city skyline.
 Relax and enjoy the scenery, go for a swim or soak up the sun from the sandy bayside beach.

 Take the ferry from San Diego to Coronado for a scenic ride across the bay.
 At Coronado Ferry Landing, grab a bite to eat, browse art galleries and shops, view the San Diego skyline from the pier or relax on the beach.

 The largest San Diego Bay park.
 Enjoy a variety of spaces for outdoor activities including a small beach, bike path, playground, recreational fields and picnic areas.